 Tallahassee, FL 32399-1721

-In 1996, the Florida Department of Health initiated the Pregnancy-Associated Mortality Review (PAMR) to improve surveillance and analysis of pregnancy-related deaths in Florida.
-This case review program seeks to elucidate gaps in care, identify systemic service delivery issues, and make recommendations to facilitate improvements in the overall systems of care.
+In 1996, the Florida Department of Health established the Pregnancy-Associated Mortality Review (PAMR) process to improve surveillance and analysis of pregnancy-related deaths in Florida.
+This case review program seeks to close gaps in care, identify systemic service delivery issues, and make recommendations to facilitate improvements in the overall systems of care.

 - Birth Certificate

 - Fetal death certificate

 Once the pregnancy-associated deaths are identified, they are sorted by a physician/nurse subcommittee and initially deemed pregnancy-related, possibly pregnancy-related or not pregnancy-related.
 The focus of PAMR is to assure that all deaths identified as pregnancy-related deaths are reviewed.